jatin-dhingra/krypto-frontend-task/README.md

 1. For running the json-server `yarn server`
 2. For starting the application `yarn start`

+`NOTE`: Here the json-server should be started before running the application

 ## Implemented Functionalities
 1. User can like the product
 2. Add to cart